-This command is not typically required, as the master key is often enabled at install time.
-As a result, when enabling it, there should be no data to encrypt.
-But, in case it's being enabled after install, and the installation does have files which are unencrypted, encrypt-all can be used to encrypt them.
+This command is not typically required as the master key is often enabled at installation time.
+As a result when enabling it, there should be no data to encrypt.
+In case it's being enabled after the installation and there are files which are unencrypted, encrypt-all can be used to encrypt them.
+Depending on the amount of existing data and the location, this operation can take a long time.